 There are many benefits that go hand in hand with a short-term contract, and we’ll get to some of those in a bit.
-But the first step is determining the contract term that is best for you.
+But before we go down that road, let’s discuss the first step – determining the contract term that is best for you.

 Most lessors have standard minimum and maximum lease terms, but you are free to choose the length of your contract as long as it fits within those parameters.
 And only you know what fits your lifestyle needs.

 For example, a friend of mine recently graduated from college and needed a vehicle.
 She knows that in a couple years she’s going to be in the market for a larger vehicle.
 In the interim, she was looking for something contemporary and stylish, yet affordable – a good city vehicle.
 She leased a FIAT® 500c for 24 months.